 - Log in to the Form Management screen of the Web Forms Service.

 - Find the name of the form containing the desired data.

 - If data is available for download, you'll see an active link in the Entries column (for example, 10 entries).
 Click the link.
 The Data Viewer opens.

 - Under the name of your form, click Export your data in Excel Format (.xls) or Export your data in CSV Format (.csv).
 The file will automatically download to your desktop.

 Restricting access to a form

-You can protect a form using Webauth by adding a .htaccess file in the AFS directory specified for the form.
+You can protect a form using Webauth by adding a file named .htaccess (this file starts with a period) in the AFS directory specified for the form.
 This is necessary if you want the name, email and University ID fields to autofill.